democracy-straight-up/claim-your-seat/README.md

 1. Make a directory anywhere in your machine.
 2. Inside the directory, create python virtualenv and activate it.
 3. Clone this repo inside the directory.
-4. Make sure MySQL client and sarver are installed on your local machine.
+4. Make sure MySQL client and server are installed on your local machine.
 5. Install all the requirements inside the `requirements.txt` file.
     - for installing the packages; user `pip install -r requirements.txt`
 6. Then simply apply the migrations: